vtraag/leidenalg/README.rst

 In short: ``pip install leidenalg``.
 All major platforms are supported on Python>=3.5, earlier versions of Python are no longer supported.
-Alternatively, you can install from Anaconda (channels ``conda-forge`` or ``vtraag``).
+Alternatively, you can install from Anaconda (channels ``conda-forge``).

 For Unix like systems it is possible to install from source.
-For Windows this is overly complicated, and you are recommended to use the binary installation files.
+For Windows this is overly complicated, and you are recommended to use the binary wheels.
 The igraph ``C`` core library is provided within this package, and is automatically compiled.
 If you encounter any issue with compilation, please see http://igraph.org.

 Make sure you have all necessary tools for compilation.
 In Ubuntu this can be